dpuelz/Quantitative-Reasoning-II/README.md

 # Quantitative-Reasoning-II

-Welcome to the Winter 2025 edition of Quantitative Reasoning II at UATX!
+Welcome to the Fall 2025 edition of Quantitative Reasoning II aka Introduction to Data Science!
 All course materials can be found on this GitHub page.
 Please see the [course syllabus](course_outline.pdf) for links and descriptions of the readings mentioned below.

-Instructor:
+Instructors:
 - Prof. David Puelz.
 Individual meetings can be booked at the following [link](https://calendly.com/dpuelz).
 - Prof. Dorothy Dickmann.
+Office hours TBA.

 ## Class meetings